learn-co-curriculum/dsc-introduction-to-sampling/README.md

 ![png](index_files/index_12_0.png)

 Interesting!
 The first thing to note here is that the sample means form a normal distribution!
-What's more, is let's take a look at the mean of our sample means:
+What's more, let's take a look at the mean of our sample means:

 ```python